 - Removing and discarding all fair signage and debris.

-Volunteers are needed on both Monday, January 21 (various times) and Tuesday, January 22 (between 8:00am – 3:00pm).
+Volunteers are needed on both Tuesday, January 21 (various times) and Wednesday, January 22 (between 8:00am – 3:00pm).

 If you are interested in having some fun while helping to create a vibrant, dynamic environment for the fair, please join our team of volunteers for this phenomenal event.